Sameed11/msc-thesis-eeg-attention/README.md

 | 🥈 XGBoost | 96.4% | 96.4% | 0.963 |
 | 🥉 Transformer | 95.7% | 95.8% | 0.956 |

-> Near-identical accuracy and balanced accuracy for all models confirms no majority-class bias.
+> Near-identical accuracy and balanced accuracy for all models confirm no majority-class bias.
 The superior performance of Logistic Regression indicates the discovered attention states are approximately **linearly separable** in the 16-dimensional meta-feature space.

 ---